 This is part of the reason why I'm a little dumbfounded at how many people are willing to accept the Holmes/BXCMI-style abandonment of multiclassing (and the even heavier restriction of race-as-class).
 Clearly even the AD&D regulations on the practice were unreasonable, as the authors found it necessary to freely break or bend those rules.
 A free mix-and-match multiclassing rule, as suggested by the Original D&D rules, turns out to be necessary for a wide array of classic pulp character types.

 (2) Clerics are almost nonexistent.
-Cleric-like characters appear only 2 times on the list above (and in each case, as the smallest part of some multiclass combination).
-Thief-like abilities, however, are found four times more frequently (8 characters) -- almost as often as magic-using wizards are (10).
-In fact, the cleric class is so nigh-useless for this particular exercise, that they actually fail to outnumber even the DMG Sage type for the authors' purposes here (Sage abilities are noted in the class information for both Medea and Professor Challenger).
+Cleric-like characters appear only 3 times on the list above (and in each case, as the smallest part of some multiclass combination).
+Thief-like abilities, however, are found almost three times more frequently (8 characters) -- nearly as often as are magic-using wizards (10).
+In fact, the cleric class is so nigh-useless for this particular exercise, that they barely outnumber even the DMG Sage type for the authors' purposes here (Sage abilities are noted in the class information for both Medea and Professor Challenger).